 Establishing an offshore asset protection trust (OAPT) is a proven way for an individual to retain access to assets when under legal threat.
-This is especially true for Americans who reside in a country with 4.4% of the world’s population, 80% of its lawyers and 96% of its lawsuits.
+This is especially true for Americans, who reside in a country with 4.4% of the world’s population, 80% of its lawyers and 96% of its lawsuits.
 From a handful of jurisdictions, countries that offer offshore asset protection services have increased considerably through the years.
 There are several points of comparison that should be taken into account before deciding which trust jurisdiction to choose.
-This article will mainly examine the statute of limitations on fraudulent transfer legislation in different offshore jurisdictions.
+Which ones are the best?
+This article will answer that question, Additionally, we examine the statute of limitations on fraudulent transfer legislation in different offshore jurisdictions.

 For those concerned about OAPTs receiving governmental scrutiny, it’s prudent to also give more than a passing glance at domestic asset protection trusts, or DAPTs.
 Know the risks of holding assets domestically.
 There are some key differences between the offshore asset protection trusts and their domestic counterparts.